-National Aboriginal and Torres Strait Islander flexible care program will have a quality review under the Quality Framework.
+National Aboriginal and Torres Strait Islander Flexible Aged Care Program will have a quality review under the Quality Framework.

 What is a quality review?

-A quality review is conducted every three years and is the process of reviewing the quality of services delivered against the Quality Standards.
-The process includes a notification of a quality review, a site visit, an interim quality review report and then a final quality review report.
+A quality review is conducted at least once every three years.
+It is the process of reviewing the quality of services delivered against the Quality Standards.
+The process includes a notification of a quality review, a site visit, an interim quality review report and a final quality review report.

-A quality review must include a site visit to the premises of the provider of the service.
-The Aged Care Quality and Safety Commissioner (Commissioner) will give the service written notification of the date or dates of the site visit to the premises of the provider; and the form of words for telling care recipients and their nominated representatives about the site visit.
+A quality review must include a site visit to the premises of the home service provider of the service.
+The Aged Care Quality and Safety Commissioner (Commissioner) will generally give the service written notification of the date or dates of the site visit to the premises of the home service provider.
+This will include a form of words for telling consumers and their nominated representatives about the site visit.

-If the Commissioner considers, on reasonable grounds, that the home service provider of the service is not complying with the applicable standards they are not required to provide notification of the site visit.
+If the Commissioner considers, on reasonable grounds, that the home service provider of the service is not complying with the Quality Standards, prior notification of the site visit is not required.

-If the provider has been advised of the dates of the site visit, the provider must take all reasonable steps to use the form of words in the written notice, to tell each care recipient and their nominated representative about the site visit.
+If the home service provider has been advised of the dates of the site visit, the home service provider must take all reasonable steps to use the form of words in the written notice, to tell each consumer and their nominated representative about the site visit.

-Conducting ongoing self-assessment assists home services to ensure they maintain and improve the quality of care and services they deliver to their consumers.
-Home service providers will be requested during quality reviews to provide self-assessment information that demonstrates their performance against the applicable standards.
+Ongoing self-assessment helps home services to ensure they maintain and improve the quality of care and services they deliver to their consumers.
+Home service providers will be requested during quality reviews to provide self-assessment information that demonstrates their performance against the Quality Standards.
 Providers may use their own self-assessment tools and methods or they may choose to use our template.

 Quality review site visit

-Upon arrival at the premises quality assessors will request consent to enter premises and exercise search powers for regulatory purposes.
+Upon arrival at the premises, quality assessors will request consent to enter the premises and exercise search powers for regulatory purposes.
 The quality assessors will show their credentials and give the person of the service who is in charge at the service a letter confirming the visit.

-Quality assessors will assess the quality of care and services provided through the home service against the applicable standards.
-Quality assessors use a standardised assessment methodology, using interview, observation and document review, to gather and corroborate information:
+Quality assessors will assess the quality of care and services provided through the home service against the Quality Standards.
+Quality assessors use a standardised assessment methodology, using interview, observation and document review, to gather and corroborate information.

 As part of the quality review, quality assessors may conduct a site visit to premises on which the service is provided.
-This may include the site of a contractor of the provider or the home of a consumer receiving home services.
+This may include the site of a contractor (for example, for offsite meal preparation) or the home of a consumer receiving home services.
 Quality assessors must request consent to enter these premises.

 Prior to the quality review, consumers or their nominated representatives may contact the Commission to provide feedback about the care and services they receive.

-If a care recipient or representative asks to meet the quality assessors during the site visit, the home service provider must take all reasonable steps to assist the assessors to meet privately with the care recipients or representatives.
+If a consumer or their nominated representative asks to meet with a quality assessors during the site visit, the home service provider must take all reasonable steps to assist the quality assessor to meet privately with the consumer or their nominated representative.

 Interim quality review report

-The quality assessors will provide an interim quality review report with their assessment of the provider’s performance in relation to the service against the applicable standards to the Commission within 7 days of the site visit.
-A copy of the report will then be given to the provider as soon as practicable.
+The quality assessors will provide an interim quality review report with their assessment of the provider’s performance in relation to the service against the Quality Standards to the Commission within 7 days of the end of the site visit.
+A copy of the report will then be given to the home service provider as soon as practicable.

-If the provider wishes to respond to the report they will have 14 days to do so after they receive the report.
+If the home service provider wishes to respond to the interim quality review report they will have 14 days to do so after receiving the report.

 Final quality review report

-The Commissioner will prepare a final quality review report within 20 days of the day the interim quality review report was given to the provider.
-The report will include an assessment of the provider's performance in relation to the service against the applicable standards.
-The report will specify any areas for improvement should there be any failure to meet the standards, the timetable for making those improvements and arrangements for assessment contacts.
+The Commissioner will prepare a final quality review report within 20 days of the interim quality review report being given to the home service provider.
+The final report will include an assessment of the home service provider's performance in relation to the service against the Quality Standards.
+The report will specify any areas for improvement should there be any failure to meet the Quality Standards, as well as the timetable for making those improvements and arrangements for assessment contacts.